lio972/legstar-xsd2cob/trunk/readme.txt

   1. Go to the folder where you unzipped the distribution file.
 It should contain run.sh (Linux) and run.bat (Windows) command files.
-     The cobol sub folder is used as input.
-It contains a single COBOL file.
+     The schema sub folder is used as input.
+It contains an XML schema and a WSDL samples.
   2. On Linux you pobably need to type chmod +x run.sh to make it executable
   3. Type ./run.sh (Linux) or run (Windows).
+  4. Check the cobol sub folder, an set of COBOL copybooks should have been created.
-  4. Check the schema sub folder, an XML Schema file should have been created.
+  5. Check the cobolschema sub folder, a set of COBOL-annotated XML Schema files should have been created.

 Troubleshooting the executable jar:
 ===================================